olawunmiayinde/olawunmiayinde.github.io/README.txt

 About Me

-I am a Ph.D. candidate in Economics at the **University of Utah**, specializing in **Health Economics, Labor Economics, Development Economics, Welfare Economics, Public Economics, Law & Economics, and Political Economy**.
+I am a Ph.D. candidate in Economics at the **University of Utah**, specializing in **Health Economics, Labor Economics, Development Economics, Welfare Economics, Public Economics, Law & Economics, and Political Economy.

 My research examines how **economic vulnerability, shocks, caregiving responsibilities, mental health systems, financial conditions, and labor-market institutions** shape productivity, welfare, and population health.